leemason/larastaller/README.md

 ### artisan

-The larastaller package comes with an install command which is access by:
+The larastaller package comes with multiple installer commands which are listed below:

 ``` php artisan installer:install```